yuvan11/wazirx-go/README.md

 ### API Key Setup

-* Some API requires API key to verify the client request.
-For API Key Creation, have a look at [here](https://docs.wazirx.com/#api-key-setup).
+* Some API requires an API key to verify the client request.
+For API Key creation,check [here](https://docs.wazirx.com/#api-key-setup).
-* Sign in to wazirx account and go to [settings](https://wazirx.com/settings/profile) and then click [API KEY MANAGER](https://wazirx.com/settings/keys) at the bottom.
+* Sign in to the wazirx account and go to the [settings](https://wazirx.com/settings/profile) and then click [API KEY MANAGER](https://wazirx.com/settings/keys) at the bottom.
-* Here, you can create a new key :)
+* Here, you can create your api key :smiley:

 ![image](https://user-images.githubusercontent.com/49576526/158996724-19916547-00be-4509-817f-b3cad1752f7d.png)